ndbui/Eye-Tracker-Comparison/README.md

-# EyeTrackerWidget
+# Tobii 4C Heatmap Generator
-Eye Tracking Widget using Tobii 4c Eye Tracker
+Branched from the following [Eye Tracking Widget](https://github.com/commanderking/EyeTrackerWidget) created by commanderking

-The Eye Tracker Widget displays realtime eye tracking data from the Tobii 4c Eye Tracker, specifically the x-coordinate and y-coordinate of the user's gaze on the screen.
-It also outputs this data into a csv file for further data analysis.
+Uses the Tobii 4C Eye Tracker to collect the X and Y-coordinates of the user's gaze while watching a prepared video clip and stores it into a csv.
+After the video clip ends a folder will be created in the Results folder containing all of the heatmap images as well as the heatmaps in mp4 format under timelapse.mp4.

 #Prerequisites
 * Tobii Eye Tracker Device.
 Tested with Tobii 4c.